UsabilityEngineering/ux-portfolio-N3mines/README.md

 ## UX Team Project

-semester-long project that involved three major phases of usability engineering: requirements gathering, interface design, and evaluation
+A semester-long project that involved three major phases of usability engineering: requirements gathering, interface design, and evaluation

 <a href="https://usabilityengineering.github.io/ThatWineIsMine/" target="_blank">That Wine is Mine</a><br />